markcornick/the_silver_searcher-cookbook/README.md

 # Call For Maintainers

-TeamSnap would like to find a new maintainer for this cookbook.
+TeamSnap is no longer using Chef and this cookbook is no longer actively maintaned.
+We would like to find a new maintainer for this cookbook.
 Please contact Mark Cornick (<mark@teamsnap.com>) if you'd like to take over.
 Thanks!